therealsunx/trvim/README.md

 | `HL_STRING`          | Highlights string literals.                                                 |

 _If you want to customize your own version of **trvim**, then you can make use of this information to set up highlighting rules in `highlight.c`.
 Otherwise ignore this information._
+_The colors for syntax highlighting are 8bit ANSI color codes.
+So if you want to customize colors follow this [wikipedia article on ANSI codes.](https://en.wikipedia.org/wiki/ANSI_escape_code)_

 ## **Getting Started**